 Reiterate that they can contact you if they have any questions, as you will keep the information confidential.
 Maintaining confidentiality is crucial for the trust of the departing employee and the morale of those still employed.
 Keeping the matter private demonstrates your professionalism and respect for the individual’s circumstances.

-7. Be Available for Follow-Up
+7. Be Available for a Follow-Up

 Let the employee know you are available to answer any questions or provide further assistance after the initial meeting.
 You might offer to meet with them again if they need additional support or clarification.
 This can help them better understand the details and figure out their next steps.

 Providing ongoing support also helps those who may feel isolated and alone.
-Check in with them after a few days to see how they are doing.
+Check-in with them after a few days to see how they are doing.
 Showing ongoing concern and being accessible throughout the transition can make the process smoother and help the employee feel more supported.

 1. Plan the Timing Carefully